-HTC is currently working on a successor to the HTC One X9 called HTC One X10 that is expected to be launched with upgraded features and design.
+HTC is currently working on a successor to the HTC One X9 called HTC One X10 which is expected to be launched with upgraded features and design.
 The HTC One X10 is expected to launch this MWC 2017 and we already know that @evleaks has also confirmed in the past that the One X10 will be launched in the first quarter of 2017.
-Now, some images of the HTC one X10 have been leaked online that gives us a clear view of the device from the all sides.
-The leaked images confirms the full metal unibody design for the device and the fingerprint scanner is now available on the rear panel rather than on the home button.
+Now, some images of the HTC one X10 have been leaked online that give us a clear view of the device from all sides.
+The leaked images confirm the full metal unibody design for the device and the fingerprint scanner is now available on the rear panel rather than on the home button.
 The display of the smartphone in the leaked images comes with the device name ‘HTC One X10’.

 It will run on the Android 7.0 Nougat OS with HTC Sense UI on top.
-The HTC One X10 will support Dual SIMs and will features a 16.3-megapixel rear camera with dual-tone LED flash along with a 7.9-megapixel front-facing camera.
+The HTC One X10 will support Dual SIMs and will feature a 16.3-megapixel rear camera with dual-tone LED flash along with a 7.9-megapixel front-facing camera.
 Connectivity options expected are 4G LTE, WiFi 802.11 a/b/g/n (2.4GHz + 5GHz), Bluetooth 4.2 and GPS.
 It will also have a fingerprint sensor on the rear panel below the rear camera module.
 There are no details available about the battery capacity of this device but we can expect a 3000mAh+ battery.
 It was spotted available for sale on a Chinese website along with the images and the price tag of 1200 yuan(around $174).

-Around month ago, HTC launched their new flagship in the new HTC U series known as HTC U Ultra and HTC U Play.
-Both comes with interesting features and the HTC U Ultra comes with a dual edge screen.
+Around a month ago, HTC launched their new flagship in the new HTC U series known as HTC U Ultra and HTC U Play.
+Both come with interesting features and the HTC U Ultra comes with a dual-edge screen.
 HTC U Ultra was launched with a 5.7-inch Quad HD Super LCD 5 display, a 2.0-inch secondary display with 160 x 1040 pixels resolution, a quad-core Qualcomm Snapdragon 821 64-bit processor (2×2.15 GHz Kryo and 2×1.6 GHz Kryo) with Adreno 530 GPU, 4GB of RAM, 64GB/128GB internal storage, MicroSD card expandable storage up to 2TB, Android 7.0 Nougat OS, hybrid dual SIM, a 12-megapixel (UltraPixel 2) rear camera with dual-tone LED flash, a 16-megapixel front-facing camera and a 3000mAh battery with Quick Charge 3.0 feature with 4G LTE connectivity.

-The HTC U Play was announced with a 5.2-inch Full-HD Super LCD display, an octa-core MediaTek Helio P10 processor with up to Mali T860 GPU, 3GB RAM + 32GB inbuilt storage and the second one having 4GB RAM + 64GB internal storage capacity, expandable storage up to 2TB with microSD card, the Android 6.0 (Marshmallow) OS, hybrid dual SIM, a 16-megapixel rear camera with dual-tone LED flash, a 16-megapixel front-facing camera, a fingerprint sensor on the physical home button, 2500mAh battery and 4G LTE connectivity.
+The HTC U Play was announced with a 5.2-inch Full-HD Super LCD, an octa-core MediaTek Helio P10 processor with up to Mali T860 GPU, 3GB RAM + 32GB inbuilt storage and the second one having 4GB RAM + 64GB internal storage capacity, expandable storage up to 2TB with microSD card, the Android 6.0 (Marshmallow) OS, hybrid dual SIM, a 16-megapixel rear camera with dual-tone LED flash, a 16-megapixel front-facing camera, a fingerprint sensor on the physical home button, 2500mAh battery and 4G LTE connectivity.